65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 What this means for your organization

 Cordial Spider did not use a zero-day exploit.
 They did not deploy malware.
 They did not need to bypass a firewall or exploit a vulnerability.
-They used a phishing link, a pre-staged Android phone, and a Python script.
+They used a phone call, a Google Docs link, a pre-staged Android phone, and a Python script.

 The defenses that failed:

 - MFA did not prevent the compromise.
 The AitM proxy relayed the real MFA push in real time.
-The user approved it because it looked legitimate.
+The user approved it because a caller was walking him through it.

 - Conditional accessdid not flag the sign-in.
-The risk was rated "none" despite the sign-in coming from a different device, different OS, and different IP than the user's normal pattern.
+The risk was rated "none" despite the sign-in coming from a different device (Windows vs. macOS), different city (Miami vs. Utah), and different ISP (T-Mobile cellular vs. corporate).

 - Token revocation did not reach federated SaaS apps.
 Salesforce and Box sessions survived independently.